-In this mode you can apply formatting to individual characters, including options such as bold, italic, underline, subscript, superscript, font family and font size.
+In this mode you can apply formatting to individual characters, including options such as Bold, Italic, font, font size, subscript and superscript.
 These are accessed from the Text toolbar below the document window:

 To exit Text edit mode use one of the following: